feedpm/feed-docs/docs/css/coding-guidelines.md

 ### !important

 !important is the last resort that is generally used only when you need to override something and there is no other way to do it.
 Using !important is a bad practice and you should avoid it wherever possible.
+To avoid !important scope the CSS in a parent-child or block-element pattern.

 ```css
 .bad-code {